-But we also love to head to the beach overseas, visiting our Aussie neighbours, or trekking further abroad to places like Thailand.
+But we also love to head to the beach overseas, visiting our Aussie neighbours, or relaxing in the beautiful Cook Islands.
 So whether you’re planning on a beach holiday here or over there, we’ve put together some things to keep in mind for a stress and drama-free holiday.

 - Understand the risks of unfamiliar beaches: The ocean is an amazing but dangerous place, and every beach has a distinct profile that includes things to watch out for.
 While here in New Zealand we have some crazy big waves and strong rips that often catch tourists out, overseas your dangers could be around shark warnings, or cutting your foot on coral – which can easily become infected and land you in hospital.
 It’s a smart idea to do your research when visiting overseas beaches.

 - Don’t underestimate the sun: There’s a high UV rating in New Zealand and Australia, which means it’s easy to come away with a sunburn after as little as 15 minutes in the sun!
 Keeping covered and applying plenty of sunblock is essential.
 Don’t forget those sneaky bits like the tops of your ears, lips, neck and yes – bald spots too.

 - Know what beach activities are covered by insurance.
 It pays to know just what exactly your insurance covers in a beach or ocean environment.
 For example, some insurance policies will have you covered for snorkeling, but won’t cover you if something goes wrong while you’re diving with air tanks unless you have an internationally-recognised diving qualification.